slaisha/power-bi-cohort-analysis/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The Power BI Digital Sales Insights Dashboard is a comprehensive tool designed to provide in-depth analysis and visualization of digital sales performance.
-This project leverages the powerful capabilities of Power BI to turn raw data into actionable insights, helping organizations optimize their sales strategies and make data-driven decisions.
+The Power BI Gaming Subscriber Insights Dashboards are a specialized suite designed to provide detailed analysis and visualization of subscriber behavior in the gaming industry.
+This project harnesses the robust features of Power BI to transform complex subscriber data into actionable insights, aiding stakeholders in enhancing player engagement and retention.
+By offering a clear view of crucial metrics such as retention rates, churn rates, and reactivations, these dashboards empower teams to make informed, data-driven decisions to boost loyalty and growth in the competitive gaming market.

 <p align="right">(<a href="#top">back to top</a>)</p>